 Relevant paragraphs for AONBs

-• The cost of, and scope for, developing elsewhere outside the designated area, or meeting the need for t in some other way; and
+- b) the cost of, and scope for, developing outside the designated area, or meeting the need for it in some other way; and

-• Any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated.”
+- c) any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated.

-Paragraph 116 is clear that both the requirements of exceptional circumstances and public interest must be met.
+In respect of assessing proposals that constitute major development, Paragraph 172 is clear that both the requirements of exceptional circumstances and public interest must be met.
 The assessments listed in the paragraph are mandatory, as indicated by the use of the word “should” and confirmed in case law (Wealdon DC v Secretary of State for Communities and Local Government).
-In this high court decision, the process for consideration under paragraph 116 is described: “Once the [decision taker] has investigated and assessed the matters identified in the three bullet points, as well as any other relevant considerations, he must then decide whether “exceptional circumstances and the public interest mean that the presumption against development in an AONB is rebutted in the particular case”.
+In this high court decision, the process for consideration is described: “Once the [decision taker] has investigated and assessed the matters identified in the three bullet points, as well as any other relevant considerations, he must then decide whether “exceptional circumstances and the public interest mean that the presumption against development in an AONB is rebutted in the particular case”.

 The National Planning Practice Guidance is published by Government to provide amplification on the NPPF and explain key issues in implementing the policy Framework.
 The guidance on Areas of Outstanding Natural Beauty was updated in 2019.